Splendid China (22 days)

 As a very young city, Shenzhen doesn’t offer much to the international visitor seeking culture and history, but driving around with a guide explaining the metamorphosis of Shenzhen from a small fishing village four decades ago to an incredibly prosperous mega-city today is a fascinating experience.
 Once you know the story of Shenzhen, you’ll find it so much easier to wrap your head around the rapid rise of China.
 Shenzhen ranks as China’s third largest city with a permanent population of over 17 million and an economy rivalling that of Austria (2020 GDP US$433.3 billion).

-Late in the afternoon we cross the border into Hong Kong and enjoy a delicious buffet dinner in the hotel.
+Late in the afternoon we cross the border into Hong Kong.

 Day 21/Wed: Hong Kong (B/L)

-Our morning guided sightseeing begins with a ferry ride across Victoria Harbour from Tsim Sha Tsui to Central.
+Our morning sightseeing in Hong Kong begins with a ferry ride across Victoria Harbour from Tsim Sha Tsui to Central.
 The heart of Hong Kong’s business district, Central is home to the regional headquarters of many multinational financial services corporations.
 Consulates general and consulates of many countries are also located in this area, as is the government of Hong Kong.

-We then proceed to Victoria Peak.
-If the line-up at the tram station is too long, we would ascend by our own private vehicle.
+We then proceed to the top of Victoria Peak.
 Also known as Mount Austin or The Peak among locals, Victoria Peak is located in the western half of Hong Kong Island with an altitude of 552 meters (1,811 feet).
 The peak offers sweeping views over Central, Victoria Harbour and the surrounding islands.

 Day 22/Thu: Returning Home (B)